 The primary objective of the SIG is to promote researches about transport in disasters to improve transport system disaster prevention and mitigation ability.
 Via international workshop, group meeting, the SIG will gather outstanding and experienced transport experts to promote studies in this field.
 The second objective of the SIG is to hold special session in WCTRS conference and produce high-quality researches in this field.
 Lastly, the SIG aims to become a link between WCTRS and other organizations.

-We held a special session “Transport at natural disasters and emergencies” in WCTR Rio in July, 2013 and also another in Taipei Conference of EASTS (Eastern Asia Society for Transportation Studies) in September, 2013, both of which were organized by Professor Yoshi Hayashi, WCTRS President and also a member of this SIG.
+A special session on “Transport at natural disasters and emergencies” was held in WCTR Rio in July, 2013 and also another in Taipei Conference of EASTS (Eastern Asia Society for Transportation Studies) in September, 2013, both of which were organized by Professor Yoshi Hayashi, WCTRS President and also a member of this SIG.

 4. Future Plan